Elephant (working title)

 A version of this device was used to draft all 12 copies of the Alan Turing portraits.

-The process is akin to making prints.
+The process is similar to making prints.
 Making copies.
 The very thing that painting is wary of in this age of mass mechanical and digital reproduction.
-Instead of resistance, I thought it’s better to treat it as another subject and represent the idea of representation.
-Especially when I started printing hard copies of my digital reference images.
+Instead of resisting this, I thought it’s better to treat it as another subject and represent the idea of representation.
+I took the same neutral observer position with my reference images when I started printing hard copies of them.

 CRT, 2018, 16.1 x 14.6cm, Oil on canvas,

 (Closeup of a T.V screen)